okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 excerpt: How to create an ID token or access token that contains a groups claim
 ---

-## How to Create a Token with a Groups Claim
+## How to Create a Token with a Groups Claim Using the Okta Profile

 You can add a groups claim for any application group or user group into ID tokens or access tokens for API Access Management.
 This process optionally uses Okta's flexible profile, which accepts any JSON-compliant content, to create a whitelist of groups